MMAngule/Data-Transmission/README.md

     ├── air_pressure - Notepad.png       # Image related to data of Air Pressure
     ├── device-1.png        # Image related to text files in device 1 folder
     ├── device-2.png        # Image related to text files in device 2 folder
-    ├── kart folder.png     # Image related to files and folders present in main directory folder ├── sra-data-relay.mp4    # Video related to running of the code └── README.md
+    ├── folder.png     # Image related to files and folders present in main directory folder ├── data-transmission.mp4    # Video related to running of the code └── README.md